General Information

 In addition to full-time faculty, the Anderson College of Business and Computing makes use of adjunct faculty, independent study course instructors, and presenters who are working professionals representing various corporations, businesses, and organizations.
 All faculty hold a master’s or doctoral degree and bring academic theory and current professional experience to the learning environment.

-Academic Success Coaches work with students for course planning and degree development.
-Coaches provide assistance and recommendations to students from the point of admission through graduation.
+Academic advisors and faculty advisors work with students for course planning and degree development.
+Advisors provide assistance and recommendations to students from the point of admission through graduation.

 Undergraduate Transfer Credit Approval

-In order to ensure acceptance of transfer credit from other institutions once students are enrolled at Regis University, all transfer courses need prior approval of an academic success coach.
+In order to ensure acceptance of transfer credit from other institutions once students are enrolled at Regis University, all transfer courses need prior approval of an advisor.

 Concurrent Enrollment Request forms may be obtained online through Ranger Portal.
 Undergraduate students are not permitted to take the last 30 semester hours of coursework at another institution without permission of the associate dean for the Anderson College of Business and Computing.
 A grade of “C-” or better must be earned for undergraduate coursework to be accepted in transfer.